-Reports generated by RMT System for the radioactive air National Emission Standards for Hazardous Air Pollutants assessment include the Throughput Report, the FEMP Data Evaluation Report, and the FEMP Dose Contribution Report.
+Reports generated by the RMT System for the radioactive air National Emission Standards for Hazardous Air Pollutants assessment include the "Throughput Report," the "FEMP Data Evaluation Report," and the "FEMP Dose Contribution Report."
 Together these reports provide the itemized inventory data provided by the RMT System, including current inventory plus additional inventory anticipated to be processed in the coming year or brought in for new projects.
 The reports provide the cumulative inventory that has been in the building during the calendar year, physical forms, release fractions, dose-per-unit-release factor, and PTE values.
 The reports also provide a complete listing of each radioisotope present in the building, associated dose contribution (mrem), and the percent of the total dose for the building.

-Other methods not available in the RMT System are also utilized during the assessment process.
-These include the Volumetric Released Radioactive Material approvals for the calendar year, the Radiological Air Gas database authorizations for gas emissions during the calendar year, and the Sequim Tracking spreadsheet maintained by the RMT System Administrator.
-Finally, the Electronic Prep and Risk System is evaluated for upcoming projects with radioactive material.
+Other methods not available in the RMT System also are used during the assessment process.
+These include the Volumetric Released Radioactive Material approvals for the calendar year; and the Radiological Air Gas Emissions database authorizations for gas emissions during the calendar year.
+Finally, the Electronic Prep and Risk System is evaluated for upcoming projects in which radioactive material will be used.

-Appendix B Common Radionuclide Mixtures
+Appendix B - Common Radionuclide Mixtures